jcocozza/rct/README.md

 As such, the intended use of rct is running the rct server on your local machine as a background process with the rct client on the remote.
 (Typically, it is very easy to copy locally and paste into remote.
 The reverse is usually not so easy.)

-It is also important to not that the client will fail silently if verbose is not enabled.

 Where possible, rct tries to work with posix tools.
 For example `cat my_file.txt | rct` works just fine as a way to copy the text of a file to the local machine.